Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 #### Prefect

-Open a terminal and execute:
+Open a new terminal and execute:

 ~~~shell
 prefect orion start